Wild Plant Identification: Foraging for Edible Weeds

 Many of the edible weeds that Chetelat discussed are cosmopolitan and you may be able to find them or a close relative in your own backyard.
 Being able to properly identify and benefit from wild plants should be an accentuated item on your survival skills list.
 As I joined the tour, I questioned if I was prepared for the foraging ahead.
 I was wearing shorts and flip-flops since it was spring after all.
 Nate was wearing long heavy pants and boots.

-“This is foraging and it is very safe,” Chetelat says as he is waist high in brush.
+“This is foraging and it is very safe,” Chetelat says as he is waist-high in brush.
 “Last time I did this I got bitten up by fire ants and found snake eggs.”

 Ground Nut, Apios americana

 Chetelat was pulling out his favorite wild edible plant.
 Ground nuts, who are members of the pea family, fix the nitrogen in the soil.
-They have a two-year cycle which is one reason why they are not a popular main stream food.
+They have a two-year cycle which is one reason why they are not a popular mainstream food.
 Ground nuts prefer moist sandy soil near riverbanks.
 They thrive across the United States and spread rapidly.
 The greens resemble wisteria.
 Henry David Thoreau praised their virtues in his book Walden.
-Ground nut leaves are pinnate and have five to seven leaflets which have smooth edges and are hairless.
+Ground nut leaves are pinnate and have five to seven leaflets that have smooth edges and are hairless.
 The flowers give off a sweet musk.
 A soybean relative in the pea family, ground nuts produce an edible tuber that contains at least 20 percent protein which is three times more than potatoes.
-Tubers are sweeter in the fall, but can be harvested year round.
-By tracing the fragile looking stem to the ground, dig down two inches and pull gently to uncover the tubers.
+Tubers are sweeter in the fall but can be harvested year-round.
+By tracing the fragile-looking stem to the ground, dig down two inches and pull gently to uncover the tubers.
 Since the skins are thin, there is no need to peel them.
 Do not eat them raw, however, since they can cause gas and have a sticky substance.
 Cut them into small manageable pieces and stem for 15 to 20 minutes.
 Pierce with a knife like a potato to check if they are properly cooked.
 The stock can be saved for soups.